 Jan 5, 2011

-Jack Valenti, president of the Motion Picture Association of America, testifying to the House of Representatives in 1982: I say to you that the VCR is to the American film producer and the American public as the Boston strangler is to the woman home alone.
+Jack Valenti, president of the Motion Picture Association of America, testifying to the House of Representatives in 1982:

 First of all, what a crybaby.
 A technology that might take money out of the giant pockets of movie studios and advertising firms?
 Boo-hoo.
 Second, he was right.
 Broadcast television used to be free; VCRs probably played at least a small role in destroying free TV. #entertainment